Brain tumours

 Risk factors

-• Radiation therapy – people who have had radiation therapy to the head, particularly to treat childhood leukaemia, may have a slightly higher risk of developing a brain tumour.
+• Radiation therapy – people who have had radiation therapy to the head, particularly for childhood leukaemia, may have a slightly higher risk of brain tumours, such as meningioma, many years later.

 Mobile phones and microwave ovens

-Microwave ovens have been in widespread use since the 1980s.
-There is no evidence that ovens in good condition release electromagnetic radiation at levels harmful to people.
+There is no evidence that microwave ovens in good condition release electromagnetic radiation at levels that are harmful to people.

 Symptoms